Fall Reset: Come into Yourself

-Bob Blanton has over 40 years of experience in the martial arts, 25 of which have been dedicated to the study and practice of Tai Chi.
-For over 10 years Bob has devoted his time to a deeper study of the principals and forms of this Art.
+Bob Blanton has over 40 years of experience in the martial arts, 25 of which have been dedicated to the study and practice of Tai Chi and QiGong.
+For over 10 years Bob has devoted his time to a deeper study of the principals and forms of these arts.
 In addition to teaching private and group classes, he has participated in numerous demonstrations and competitions.

 Learn more about Bob Blanton